 So, can you assume that a watch would’ve been fitted with a particular type of strap?
-Well, yes.
+Yup.

 Leather types – now and then

-Contemporary watches come on a variety of bands.
+Modern watches come on a variety of bands.
 Alligator, crocodile, gator/croco grain, calfskin, ox leather, textile, nylon.
-That’s quite a choice.
+That’s a lot of choice.

 Was this the way things were in the past?
 No, not really.

 Most of the straps you’ll see on adverts for watches from the 1940s, and the 1950s were pigskin.
 That’s not that surprising.
 Pig hide was and is inexpensive, and was available in huge quantities.

 You can quickly identify pigskin straps in old adverts.
-The grain is quite distinctive and unmistakable.
-These bands came in fairly light colors, from beige-ish light brown/gold brown to dark tan.
+The grain is distinctive and unmistakable.
+These bands came in light colors, from beige-ish light brown/gold brown to dark tan.
 Other hides were mostly finished in dark brown or black.

 Pigskin straps were put on just about everything.
 From functional sports/field-style watches up to dress watches in different styles from borderline casual up to most formal.

 This isn’t surprising at all.
 They matched virtually every style of watch because of their simplicity.

 Calf and alligator leather

-Straps made of materials other than pigskin were more likely to be found on dress watches.
+Straps made of materials other than pigskin were often used on dress watches.
 Obviously, not exclusively, at least that’s the case with calf leather.
-Still, calfskin straps were mostly used on the more expensive models by a particular brand.
+Still, calfskin straps were mostly used on the more expensive models.

 Now, this doesn’t mean that luxury dress watches weren’t equipped with pigskin bands.
 As shown in the example of the Omega Centenary, they were.
 It’s hard to call anything here a rule.
-When you’re looking for a period-correct band, it’s more about the likelihood of the combination being correct.
-While that alone is nothing definitive, it’s enough to make a satisfying choice.
+When you’re looking for a period-correct band, it’s about the likelihood that a certain combination was used.
+It’s not definitive but it’s enough to make a satisfying choice.